SarthakMakhija/tech-lessons/_posts/2020-04-19-aws-lambda-a-virtual-podcast.md

 <span class="jessica">Jessica></span> Lambda function gets <b>throttled</b> in that case and the behavior of throttling depends on the request type.

-If it is a synchronous request, client receives a timeout error (code 429) and in case of asynchronous request, AWS Lambda (the compute service) retries your lambda function, I think twice, before sending the request event or message to a DLQ, assuming DLQ is configured.
+If it is a synchronous request, client receives a timeout error (code 429) and in case of asynchronous request, AWS Lambda (the compute service) retries your lambda function, I think twice, before sending the request event or message to a Dead Letter Queue, assuming one is configured.

 <blockquote class="wp-block-quote">
     <p>Various configuration options can be specified while creating a lambda function including IAM role, memory, timeout, VPC concurrency etc.</p>